100 Holiday Gift Ideas That Won’t Cost You a Penny

 The holidays get expensive fast.
-Checking off everyone on your list can be daunting, especially for your bank account.
-The average American plans to spend $983 on holiday gifts in 2017, according to the American Research Group.
+Checking off everyone on your list can be daunting, especially when you consider the impact on your bank account and this year’s rising inflation rate.

 Ready to get started?
-Gifts are divided into categories, so you can easily scroll to find the type of gift you need.
-Or, read the whole list and find inspiration for a frugal, fun and FREE holiday season!
+Free gifts are divided into categories, so you can easily scroll to find the type of gift you need.
+Or read the whole list and find inspiration for a frugal, fun and free holiday season!

 Food and Drink